KrispyTech/airneis/docs/coding-practices.md

     fmt.Sprintf("Best song ever is %s", song.Name)
 ```

 - When there are more than 3 data types to return.
-Make a struct to return your data, you should do something like this :
+Make a struct to return your data, you should do something like this:

 ```go
 package main